 Sites on GitHub Pages are powered by Jekyll behind the scenes, so if you’re looking for a zero-hassle, zero-cost solution, GitHub Pages are a great way to host your Jekyll-powered website for free.

 Use Kickster for automated deploys to GitHub Pages when using unsupported plugins on GitHub Pages.

 Kickster provides a basic Jekyll project setup packed with web best practises and useful optimization tools increasing your overall project quality.
 Kickster ships with automated and worry-free deployment scripts for GitHub Pages.

 Install the Kickster gem and you are good to go.
 More documentation can here found here.
 If you do not want to use the gem or start a new project you can just copy paste the deployment scripts for Travis CI or Circle CI.

-Netlify provides Global CDN, Continuous Deployment, one click HTTPS and much more, providing developers the most robust toolset available for modern web projects, without added complexity.
+Netlify provides Global CDN, Continuous Deployment, one click HTTPS and much more, providing developers a robust toolset for modern web projects, without added complexity.
 Netlify supports custom plugins for Jekyll and has a free plan for open source projects.

 Read this Jekyll step-by-step guide to setup your Jekyll site on Netlify.